Giles Corey: Popular culture

-Corey is a character in Arthur Miller's play The Crucible (1953), in which he is portrayed as a hot-tempered but honorable man, giving evidence critical to the witch trials.
-His wife Martha was one of the 19 people hanged during the hysteria on Proctor's Ledge.
+Corey is a character in Arthur Miller's play The Crucible (1953), in which he is portrayed as a hot-tempered but honorable man who gives evidence critical to the witch trials.
+His wife, Martha, was one of the 19 people hanged during the hysteria on Proctor's Ledge.
 In The Crucible, Giles feels guilty about his wife's accusation because he had told a minister that Martha had been reading strange books, which was discouraged in that society.
 Corey also appears in Robert Ward's operatic treatment of the play, in which his role is assigned to a tenor.
 A movie of the same name was released in 1996, featuring Peter Vaughan as Corey.

 Actor Kevin Tighe portrayed Corey in the pilot episode of the WGN television series Salem, in which he is pressed to death in a more-or-less historically accurate manner.

+Metalcore band Unearth wrote a song depicting Corey's death on their album III: In the Eyes of Fire.

-Corey was the namesake behind one of Dan Barrett's musical projects.
-The band's music has been described as depressing.
+Corey is the namesake of one of Dan Barrett's musical projects.